The Very Highest Quality Half Sovereigns...

 The original design was basically a smaller version of the full sovereign

-Half sovereigns were then struck for Edward VI, and for most monarchs until the first coinage of James I. From James' second coinage, the half sovereign was discontinued in favour of the angel, double crown, and half laurel, also valued at ten shillings, the half unite, and ten shillings, from the reign of Charles I.
+Half sovereigns were then struck for Edward VI, and for most monarchs until the first coinage of James I. From James' second coinage, the half sovereign was issued up to and including 1604, then discontinued.

-With the introduction of regular machine made "milled" coinage under Charles II, the half guinea was introduced, with a value originally of ten shillings, but later of then shillings and sixpence.
+With the introduction of regular machine made "milled" coinage under Charles II, the half guinea was introduced, with a value originally of ten shillings, but later of ten shillings and sixpence.

 In 1816, there was a major change in the British coinage, powered by the Industrial Revolution.
 The Royal Mint moved from The Tower of London to new premises on nearby Tower Hill, and acquired powerful new steam powered coining presses designed by Matthew Boulton and James Watt.
 The modern half sovereign was born!